cta-observatory/nectarchain/docs/developer-guide/getting-started.rst

 Getting Started For Developers
 ==============================

-We strongly recommend using the `mambaforge conda distribution <https://github.com/conda-forge/miniforge#mambaforge>`_.
+We strongly recommend using the `miniforge conda distribution <https://github.com/conda-forge/miniforge>`_.

 .. warning::